sadsgit/Doc-as-code/README.md

 # Doc-as-code
-This will describe codes into plain text
+This will describe codes in plain text.
+##API documentation